simon-glitch/simon-glitch.github.io/fefi/overview.md

 * `[\,]` is the dot function
     * it takes 2 arguments: the left-hand side and the right-hand side

 Escaping the operators and then calling them as functions is not super useful, but you can do it you want to.
 The remember their syntax rules after being escaped.
-So the following 5 pieces of code are actually the same
+So the following 5 pieces of code are actually the same.

 (assume `c` and `d` are external variables with types that make sense) Example 1: